 Hedgehogs have developed spikes over their bodies as a means of defense.
 The spikes, also known as spines or quills, can be very sharp, as anyone who has picked up a hedgehog will know.
 Some hedgehogs have sharper quills than others.

-The first hedgehog I overwintered I could pick up easily without a problem but the second one I overwintered, two years later, was really painful to pick up, so I normally had to use a glove as its quills were needle sharp.
+The first hedgehog I overwintered I could pick up easily without a problem but the second one I overwintered, two years later, was really painful to pick up, so I usually had to use a glove as its quills were needle sharp.

 Final thoughts

-Hopefully you found the answers to do hedgehogs have tails and these other frequently asked questions interesting and they answered any you may have had.
+Hopefully, you found the answers to do hedgehogs have tails and these other frequently asked questions interesting and they answered any you may have had.
 Thanks for visiting.